-Approved for wrinkle treatment in 2002 and more recently for crow’s feet by the FDA, nothing smooths out wrinkles quicker than Botox Cosmetic®.
+Approved for wrinkle treatment in 2002 and more recently for crow’s feet by the FDA, nothing smooths out fine lines and wrinkles quicker than Botox Cosmetic®.

 Your aesthetic patients already know this.
 Your medical patients, on the other hand, may be skeptical if it is suggested as a treatment for their condition.

 Here are 5 of the most popular cosmetic and medical benefits of Botox® injections.
 Use this as a quick and easy way to explain these procedures to your patients.

 The best way to explain Botox® (botulinum toxin) to your patients is this: “Botox® works as a shield between the brain and the muscle.
 Even if your brain is telling a muscle to move–whether this is on purpose or because of misfiring neurons– Botox Cosmetic® (FDA Approved) will tell the muscle to stay still.”

 Next, outline some of the ways that relaxing muscles can help in both cosmetic and medical patients.